Come, share the gifts of God with us,

 If watching online, when the presiding minister says, ‘The body and blood of Christ given and shed for you’, we welcome all to take and eat a piece of bread, and then to take a glass of wine or other beverage, remembering and giving thanks for the promises of grace, forgiveness, love, new life, and community given us in Christ Jesus.

-The Health Unit continues to recommend the wearing of masks in public areas when social distancing cannot be maintained.
+The Health Unit continues to recommend the wearing of masks in public areas when exposed to the corona virus or immunocompromised.

 The Congregational Council endorses this for those who wish to wear masks, and continues to make masks and hand sanitizer available in the front hall and Immanuel Hall.